-United States Department of the Interior National Park Service National Register of Historic Places Continuation Sheet Section 8 Page 15 Marshall & Ilsley Bank Building Milwaukee, Milwaukee County, Wisconsin Marshall & Ilsley Bank Building's lobby.
-In the late 1990s, Marshall & Ilsley ventured into on-line banking, first unveiling its mortgage website mortgagebot.com in October of 1998, and developing its first full-service on-line banking site in 1999.
+United States Department of the InteriorNational Park Service National Register of Historic Places Continuation Sheet Section 8 Page 15 Marshall & Ilsley Bank Building Milwaukee, Milwaukee County, Wisconsin In 1976, Marshall & Ilsley partnered with the First Wisconsin Bank, the Midland Bank and the Marine Bank in Milwaukee to create "Take Your Money Anywhere" (TYME) cash terminal system.
+Although cash terminals tied to single banks were in operation at the time, the TYME system was the first shared cash terminal system in the nation.
+The first TYME machine placed in operation was located in the Marshall & Ilsley Bank Building's lobby.51 In the late 1990s, Marshall & Ilsley ventured into on-line banking, first unveiling its mortgage website mortgagebot.com in October of 1998, and developing its first full-service on-line banking site in 1999.
 In its first six months, mortgagebot.com garnered the company over \$30 million dollars in mortgage loans.
 An article in the June 13, 1999 edition of the Milwaukee Business Journal noted, "Although M&I is known for being cautious when entering new lines of business, there has been no hesitation in moving forward with electronic banking."
 "Most banks have some electronic connection to customers, but what makes M & I's approach unique is that many of its Internet clients may never physically walk into an M&I branch" Throughout its long history in Milwaukee, Marshall & Ilsley was known for its conservatism and stability.
 The bank had displayed caution during its expansion in the mid-late 20th century, keeping its bank holdings within Wisconsin.
 In the early-2000s, however, the company began to expand beyond the state, acquiring an increasing number of banks in Florida and Arizona, which were seen as growth markets at the time.
 During the 2008 financial crisis, the bank, which had substantial mortgage holdings in Arizona, recorded over \$2 billion in losses that year, and nearly \$1.3 billion the following two years.
-The company borrowed a total of \$21 billion dollars in loans under the federal governments Term Auction Facility (TAF) program (designed to reduce the financial strains in the inter-bank money market) between October 2008 and May 2009 and received an additional \$1.7 billion through the Troubled Asset Relief Program (TARP).
-These interventions could not stop the downward spiral, and the company was sold to Bank of Montreal (now BMO Harris) in 2011.
-Local newspapers called the "death of the M & I brand and the loss of corporate headquarters. . . nothing short of Milwaukee tragedies."
-The Post-War Modern Bank Building The years following World War II marked a dramatic shift in the design of bank buildings throughout the country.
-Led by a series of cultural, economic, regulatory and technological changes, this shift was part of a rebranding of the banking industry during the post-war era, with the staid, traditional, slightly cryptic image of the 19th and early 20th century bank giving way to a more open, welcoming, and customer-oriented model.
-This new building type, the Post-War Modern Bank Building, translated this updated image of banking through a combination of Modernist design, new technologies that offered &lt;sup>51 Langill, 135.
+The company borrowed a total of \$21 billion dollars in loans under the federal governments Term Auction Facility (TAF) program (designed to reduce the financial strains in the inter-bank money market) between October 2008 and May 2009 and received an additional \$1.7 billion through the Troubled Asset Relief Program (TARP).52 These interventions could not stop the downward spiral, and the company was sold to Bank of Montreal (now BMO Harris) in 2011.
+Local newspapers called the "death of the M & I brand and the loss of corporate headquarters. . . nothing short of Milwaukee tragedies."53 The Post-War Modern Bank Building The years following World War II marked a dramatic shift in the design of bank buildings throughout the country.
+Led by a series of cultural, economic, regulatory and technological changes, this shift was - 51 Langill, 135.